 Let us take a look at each of these components individually.

+a.
 Probability of Default (PD)

-The probability that a default will occur on a credit obligation by a client leading to partial or total loss.
+The probability that a default will occur on a credit obligation by a client leading to a partial or total loss.
 Probability of default estimation models use a combination of behavioral data (past payment trends and history), financial information (leading indicators based on financial ratios) and subjective information (auditor profile, market feedback) to estimate PDs.
 Rating agencies use slightly different models to estimate PDs for a given rating class.
-For instance the original S&P model bases credit ratings on their internal assessment of default by a given name:
+For instance, the original S&P model bases credit ratings on their internal assessment of default by a given name:

+b.
 Loss Given Default

 The conditional expectation of loss given that default has already occurred.
-LGD estimates vary depending on the underlying transaction, committed collateral, security and claim type of a loan.
+The LGD estimates vary depending on the underlying transaction, committed collateral, security and claim type of a loan.
 LGD could also be expressed as (1 – RR) where RR stands for recovery rate.
 LGD also becomes important when in addition to rating obligors, we also rate facilities.
-Also see E Altman Default Recovery rates and LGD in Credit Risk Modeling and Practice (2009).
+Also, see E Altman Default Recovery rates and LGD in Credit Risk Modeling and Practice (2009).

+c.
 Exposure at Default (EAD)

 An estimate that measures the exposure of a counterparty at the time of default.
-Imagine a working capital, over draft or running finance line originally approved for 1,000,000.
+Imagine a working capital, overdraft or running finance line originally approved for 1,000,000.
 At the point that default occurs would this line be fully drawn, partially drawn or completely undrawn?
 A funded line of credit or commitment is relatively straight forward, but unfunded and contingent exposures are a little more complicated.

 A forward contract on a foreign currency comes with local currency exposure that changes with changes in exchange rates.
 As rates go up and down the replacement cost on the contract if a default occurs also moves.
 Multi leg interest rate and cross currency swaps are more because we now begin to deal with multiple benchmark rates at multiple points in the future.
 For such exposure a simple replacement cost estimate at a given point in time is not sufficient, we need to evaluate the worst case exposure across the life of the transaction (aka potential future exposure).
 See EAD calibration for corporate credit lines – 2009.